Dear Tired, This writing endeavor has already helped me. Perhaps it will also help you. Sincerely, me

 While life-giving to thousands, starting and leading Forgotten Voices also nearly crushed me.
 After losing hundreds of people from this side of heaven, experiencing early stages of post-traumatic stress, and helping birth a ministry while also growing a family of my own, Tired shaped so much of my 14 years leading it.
 There were many moments of pure joy, but plenty of tired.
 Looking back on it all helps me unpack the beautiful lessons I’ve learned about work, life, love, and hope amidst a culture that permeates Tired.
 Too often, I forget to see the invitations from God to rest in the green pastures He was leading me to rest in.

 DearTired is a collection of writings and stories I’ll share that are for me, but I also hope you, too, as we all remember we are more than our work.
 We are meant for more than a perpetual state of Tired.

 I am a husband, father of 3, and an advocate for children everywhere.

-Though I’m proud Messiah College Falcon and have an MPP from Harvard, my best education and insights come from listening to others and embracing unexpected opportunities to learn.
+Though I’m proud Messiah University Falcon and have an MPP from Harvard, my best education and insights come from listening to others and embracing unexpected opportunities to learn.
 Since watching my mom befriend strangers throughout my childhood, I have a great love of learning about others and searching for hope in surprising places.

 Enjoy the journey.
 I look forward to walking this road with you and introducing you to friends and strangers I meet along the way.
 Thanks for coming by.